ymyke/cardio/README.md

 # Next up

+- Finish fight:
+  - Start by creating some computer strategy
+  - Finish when one party won
+  - => Have a new starting point for this. g.py or so.
+- Start thinking about the broader game, map, ...
+- Implement some skills that have an influence on the decks (e.g., fertility, Ouroboros, unkillable, ...) and see if they work well with the current deck implementation.

+# MCV Thoughts

+(Not sure, how good the thoughts here are...)

 - MVC: Could I have the basic FightVnC, which takes a Controller object, that does the playcard stuff etc. and an Animator object that makes all the animations available that are necessary?